If your condition is not balanced, then you can't control your appetite. That is why a healthy, balanced diet and lifestyle is key to weight loss.

 Oil has a long tradition in cooking; both olive and sesame oil have been in use for thousands of years.
 Both olive and sesame oil can be pressed naturally without added heat or solvents.
 Even though oil is not a whole food, it has the ability to transform our foods.
 The use of oil in [...]

 Sweet Vegetable Soup, photo by Susan Waxman Craving sweets is usually associated with emotional satisfaction.
 We often feel guilty indulging our taste for sweets.
 Craving sweets may not be such a bad thing.
-Sweet is the most important and healthiest taste, followed by salty and sour tastes, followed by bitter and pungent tastes. [...]
+Sweet is the most important and healthiest taste, followed by salty and sour tastes, [...]

 It's becoming apparent that macrobiotics is the healthiest approach to diet and lifestyle.
 I've spent the past 43 years developing and refining the best possible ways to achieve the maximum benefits from this way of eating and living.
 A student of mine once said that no one can dispute that the practice of yoga [...]